moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 2. Add to that sketch the code for setting up the LED (refer to the first code listing for help), then use the analogWrite_ function inside :code:`setup` to turn the LED on at **30% duty cycle**.
-3. Run the sketch and observe the voltage output by the photocell circuit.
+3. Run the sketch and observe the brightness/voltage output by the photocell circuit.
    **Write this value down** as this will be the desired brightness level we will seek to achieve with an automatic control system.